MadBomber/debug_me/README.md

 ## Recent Changes

+* 1.0.6 Added support for variable backtrack length via the :levels option
 * 1.0.5 Added support for an instance of a Logger class.
 * 1.0.4 Added :strftime to the options; changed the default format from decimal seconds since epic to something that is more easy comprehend on a clock.